MepilLeaf/Nimbus-Custom-Origin/README.md

 Soft Stomach: Your stomach can't handle meat, so it's probably best you stick to eating other things.

 Weak: You are naturally weaker.
 As a result of this you are unable to use shields, you have 2 less hearts, and if you are wearing heavy armor your attacks become much slower.

-Updraft: When you fly a strong wind current surrounds you causing all projectiles coming from you to be carried up in the air.